RizzoDavid/HomeLab/README.md

 ## Services Running
-These are the services that I ma currently running.
+These are the services that I am currently running.

 - VMWare ESXI
   - Ubuntu Server